technology allows IoT

 " communication protocol.
 It is based on passing messages between clients through the central server – broker.

 The client can be of the Publisher type - sending their messages to defined topic (address, topic).
-The publisher can be e.g. represented by a sensor or meter.
+The publisher can be for example represented by a sensor or meter.

 On the contrary a Subscriber subscribes to receive values from defined topics in order to process such values after receipt.